Accessibility

 • Unsure about your eligibility?
 Contact us on access@TRNSMTfest.com.

-• Customers must send a piece of supporting documentation for their application to be processed.
+• You must send a piece of supporting documentation for your application to be processed.
 See the Supporting Documentation section for a list of what we accept.

 • Our Accessible Facilities are not for customers with temporary impairments such as broken bones, healing wounds or pregnancy.